TrademarkTHIS/BungeeWoL/README.md

-# Minecraft Server Wake-on-LAN Plugin
+#  Wake-on-LAN Plugin for Bungeechord

 ## How it Works